Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 fexofenadine

-On their basis, a larger number of drugs are produced, which can, if necessary, be purchased at the pharmacy.
+Based on them, a larger number of drugs are produced, which, if necessary, can be purchased at a pharmacy.
 These include erius, xizal, lordestin, and telfast.

 Forms of release of antihistamines

 There are several forms of release of drugs that block histamine receptors.
-In most cases, tablets and capsules are the most convenient type for use.
+In most cases, their most convenient type to use are tablets and capsules.
 However, on the shelves of pharmacies you can also find antihistamines in ampoules, suppositories, drops and even syrups.
-The action of each of them is unique, so only a doctor can help you choose the most suitable form of medication.
+The action of each of them is unique, so only a doctor can help you choose the most appropriate form of taking the medicine.

-As you know, children are more susceptible to allergic diseases than adults.
+As you know, children are more prone to allergic diseases than adults.
 A qualified allergist should select and prescribe drugs for children.
-Many of them in the list of their contraindications have a child's age, therefore, if necessary, from the application to the preparation of a course of treatment, it is necessary to approach especially carefully.
-Children's organisms can react quite sharply to the effects of the drug, therefore, the child's well-being during the period of their use must be very carefully monitored.
-In case of side effects, taking the drug should be stopped immediately and consult a doctor.
+Many of them in the list of their contraindications are of children's age, therefore, if necessary, from the application to the preparation of a course of treatment, it is necessary to be especially careful.
+Children's organisms can react quite sharply to the effects of the drug, so the child's well-being during the period of their use must be monitored very carefully.
+In case of side effects, the drug should be stopped immediately and consult a doctor.

 For the treatment of children, both somewhat outdated medicines and more modern ones are suitable.
-The drugs that are part of the first generation are mainly used for the urgent relief of acute allergy symptoms.
-During long-term use, more modern means are usually used.
+The drugs that make up the first generation are mainly used to urgently relieve acute allergy symptoms.
+During long-term use more modern means are usually used.

-Antihistamines are usually not available in special “baby” forms.
-For the treatment of children, the same medicines are used as for adults, but in smaller doses.
-Drugs such as zyrtec and ketotifen are usually prescribed from the moment the child reaches the age of six months, all others from the age of two.
-Remember to supervise your child's medication.
+Antihistamines are not usually available in special "children's" forms.
+For the treatment of children, the same drugs are used as for adults, but in smaller doses.
+Drugs such as zyrtec and ketotifen are usually prescribed from the moment the child reaches the age of six months, all others - from two years.
+Do not forget that taking medicines by a child should be under the supervision of an adult.

-In the case of a small child's illness, the selection of antihistamines becomes much more complicated.
-For newborns, drugs that have a slight sedative effect, that is, drugs of the first generation, may be suitable.
+In the case of an illness of a small child, the selection of antihistamines is much more complicated.
+For newborns, medications that have a slight sedative effect, that is, first-generation drugs.
 The most commonly used in the treatment of very young children is suprastin.
-It is safe for babies and older children, as well as for nursing mothers and pregnant women.
-Depending on the disease and the condition of the child's body, the doctor may prescribe him to take tavegil or Fenkarol, and in the case of an allergic skin reaction, an antihistamine cream.
+It is safe for both babies and older children, as well as for nursing mothers and pregnant women.
+Depending on the disease and the condition of the child's body, the doctor may prescribe him tavegil or Phencarol, and in the case of an allergic skin reaction, an antihistamine cream.
 For infants, the same drugs are suitable as for newborns.

 Antihistamines during pregnancy and lactation

-Inadvertent drug ingestion into the child's body is possible not only during pregnancy, but also during breastfeeding.
+Unintentional ingestion of the drug into the child's body is possible not only during pregnancy, but also during breastfeeding.
 During lactation, the use of antihistamines is highly undesirable and is prescribed only in the most urgent cases.
-The question of what means a nursing woman will use can only be decided by a doctor.
-Even the newest and most modern medicines can cause irreparable harm, so in no case do not self-medicate by feeding your baby with your milk.
+The question of which remedy a nursing woman will use can only be decided by a doctor.
+Even the newest and modern medicines can cause irreparable harm, so in no case do not self-medicate by feeding the baby with your milk.

 Side effects of antihistamines

 As mentioned earlier, the body of each person is individual, and only a specialist can choose the right remedy for treatment.
-Taking a medication that is not suitable for a person and a violation of the dosage can seriously harm health.
-The harm of antihistamines can manifest itself, in addition to the usual side effects for them, such as drowsiness, runny nose and cough, in violation of the timing of ovulation in women, the occurrence of allergic edema and asthma.
-Therefore, be sure to consult with your doctor before you start drinking the medicine, and strictly follow the recommendations for taking it.
+Taking the wrong medicine for a person and violating the dosage can seriously harm health.
+The harm of antihistamines can manifest itself in addition to their usual side effects such as drowsiness, runny nose and cough in violation of the timing of ovulation in women, the occurrence of allergic edema and asthma.
+Therefore, be sure to consult your doctor before you start drinking the medicine, and strictly follow the recommendations for taking it.

 How antihistamines work